 Key divisions supporting these efforts include InfoTech Labs, Toyota Research Institute of North America (TRINA), Collaborative Safety Research Center (CSRC) and Integrated Vehicle Systems (IVS).
 AMRD is also overseeing Toyota’s development of innovative Mobility-as-a-Service (MaaS) applications and concepts for zero-emission vehicles (ZEV).

-Monte Kaehr is group vice president, Advanced Mobility Research & Development for Toyota Motor North America (TMNA).
-In this role, he is responsible for technical strategy and planning of advanced mobility solutions.
+Kristen Tabar is group vice president, Advanced Mobility Research and Development, Toyota Motor North America.
+In this role, she is responsible for technical strategy and planning of advanced mobility solutions.

 Advanced Mobility R&D